forkymcforkface/RGBPi-Extra/README.md

 *when playing high score games via nfs all extra overrides are disabled and runs like stock OS4.
 This prevents cheating.

  **Important Notes**
+- Don't use it if you only use an SD card for games.
+USB game drive supported only.
 - read the FAQ https://github.com/forkymcforkface/RGBPi-Extra/wiki/FAQ
 - Please use [Discussions](https://github.com/forkymcforkface/RGBPi-Extra/discussions) or [Issues](https://github.com/forkymcforkface/RGBPi-Extra/issues) if you have questions or issues.

 ## Installation Options

-A: Online Installer (Only works if you use a USB Rom drive)
+A: Online Installer

 1. Download [Install RGBPi-Extra](https://github.com/forkymcforkface/RGBPi-Extra/blob/main/Install%20RGBPi-Extra.sh)
 2. Place it in your /roms/ports folder